School of Information Technology

 The School of Information Technology offers degrees in:

-As a premier institution for Information Technology, we take pride in providing a diverse array of degree programs designed to equip you with the knowledge and skills needed to excel in this dynamic profession.
+As a premier institution for Information Technology, we take pride in providing an array of degree programs designed to equip you with the knowledge and skills needed to excel in this dynamic profession.
 Our commitment to excellence extends to the following degree offerings:

 Offering a Master's Degree both on-campus and online, and ranked among the top 40 in the nation, our Graduate degree gives you hands-on skills to problem-solve and foster innovation for the future.